Activity note: Hotel check-in from 4:00 p.m.

 Breakfast: In our meeting room.

-Morning: Setting out before breakfast with a naturalist and Mote Marine volunteers, we will walk from the hotel and along the beach in search of freshly laid sea turtle eggs.
+Morning: Setting out before breakfast with a naturalist, as we will walk from the hotel and along the beach in search of freshly laid sea turtle eggs.
 Females typically come ashore at night during high tide and use their hind flippers to dig an egg cavity.
 This cavity is then filled with sand to protect the eggs from predators and to keep them cool and moist.
 We will walk back to the hotel for breakfast.
 Departing from the hotel, we will travel to Venice Beach with a naturalist, who will conduct a short presentation before we search for fossils.
 Wading through the shallow water, sift through the sand on the hunt for vertebrate fossils including bones, teeth, natural casts, molds, impressions and remains of prehistoric animals, fossil sharks teeth, fossil plants, invertebrates and shells.
 Our naturalist will help you identify your finds.

-Lunch: At a local restaurant, enjoy a buffet with a make-your-own sundae bar, plus soft drinks and coffee (regular/decaf).
+Lunch: At a local restaurant, enjoy a large buffet with a make-your-own sundae bar, plus soft drinks and coffee (regular/decaf).

 Afternoon: Free Time.
 Take this opportunity for personal independent exploration to see and do what interests you most.
 Please refer to the list of Free Time Opportunities.
 The Group Leader will be happy to offer suggestions and give directions.
+The hotel swimming pool is also a popular place to visit on a sunny afternoon.

 Dinner: This meal has been excluded from the program cost and is on your own to enjoy what you like.
 The Group Leader will be happy to offer suggestions.
 The concierge has menus of the island’s restaurants and can assist you with reservations which are recommended.
 St. Armand's Circle is easily reachable by walking or the hotel’s shuttle bus, offers casual and fine dining including award-winning restaurants as well as boutiques and galleries.